 - Visitors of a page who did not visit another page

 - Visitors of a page who also visited another page

 After defining who should be added to your list, set Membership duration to choose how long you want a visitor’s cookie to stay on the remarketing list.
-When a person visits the web page again, the membership duration starts again.
+When a person visits the webpage again, the membership duration starts over.

 Associate remarketing lists with ad groups

 Once you create a remarketing list, you want to associate it with an ad group.
 On the Campaigns page, click the Audiences tab.
-Click the Create association button and select an ad group from the drop-down list.
-Choose the remarketing list that you want to be associated with the selected ad group.
+Click the Create association button and select an ad group from the drop down list.
+Choose the remarketing list you want associated with the selected ad group.

 Finally, you’ll need to select the Targeting setting.